Lois Tripp Slocum: Career

-Lois Slocum taught at Wellesley College with Leah Allen early in her career.
+Lois Slocum taught at Wellesley College with Leah B. Allen early in her career.
 She was a member of the astronomy department at Smith College from 1932 to 1943, and in 1944 joined the faculty at Wilson College.

 During World War II, she worked at the Radio Research Laboratory at Harvard.
 She was an active member of the American Astronomical Society (elected 1922) and the American Association of Variable Star Observers.
 Her research focused on dark nebulae and the Milky Way galaxy.
 In 1932, she joined Annie Jump Cannon, Margaret Harwood, and Vibert Douglas in studying a solar eclipse at different locations across New England and Canada.
-"Miss Slocum has been working arduously with the other scientists at the delicate job of adjusting and checking the elaborate instruments which are to be focused on the sun at the time of the eclipse," reported the Boston Globe.
+"Miss Slocum has been working arduously with the other scientists at the delicate job of adjusting and checking the elaborate instruments which are to be focused on the sun at the time of the eclipse," reported The Boston Globe.
 She was also involved in the study of C/1939 V1 Friend (named after its discoverer, Clarence Lewis Friend) in 1939.

 Publications by Slocum included "Occultations of the Pleiades by the moon on February 14, 1932" (Astronomical Journal 1932), and "The eclipsing binary WW Aurigae" (Lick Observatory Bulletin 1942).